recovery-flow/organization-storage/docs/web/docs/EmployeeUpdateDataAttributes.md

 ### NewEmployeeUpdateDataAttributes

-`func NewEmployeeUpdateDataAttributes(orgId string, userId string, ) *EmployeeUpdateDataAttributes`
+`func NewEmployeeUpdateDataAttributes(orgId string, ) *EmployeeUpdateDataAttributes`

 NewEmployeeUpdateDataAttributes instantiates a new EmployeeUpdateDataAttributes object This constructor will assign default values to properties that have it defined,